Great lessons from great men

 This is the flip side to “Do Not Covet”.
 Just as you should not allow the behavior of your friends to influence your spending decisions, so too be conscious of your influence on them.
 If you have money, don't flaunt it.
 And if you don't have money, don't pretend that you do.
 It's fine (even good) to buy quality products, but don't be flashy.
 Live simply and well.

-Too many men want to “get rich quick.”
+Too many people want to “get rich quick”.
 They're on the lookout for fast money.
-They also want to lose weight now, to be a great golfer now, to be in management now.
+They also want to lose weight now, to be a great writer now, to be in management now.
 This obsession with “now” is a problem.
 In his new book Outliers, Malcolm Gladwell writes that the difference between those who succeed and those who don't is 10,000 hours.
 That is, those who achieve mastery have patiently practiced their craft for at least 10,000 hours — the equivalent of five years of full-time work.
-When people ask me why Get Rich Slowly is so successful, one of my responses is that I've worked at it 60+ hours a week for the past four years.
-Practice may not “make perfect,” but it certainly breeds success.
+When people ask me why Get Rich Slowly has been successful, one of my responses is that I've worked at it 60+ hours a week for the past fourteen years.
+Practice may not “make perfect”, but it certainly breeds success.

 I wasn't raised in a culture of giving.
 It's only something I'm beginning to learn in middle age.
-But as I read about the choices of men who have come before me, it's clear that they have derived satisfaction (and done a lot of good) by giving generously — not just of money, but also of time and knowledge.
+But as I read about the choices of those who have come before me, it's clear that they have derived satisfaction (and have done a lot of good) by giving generously — not just of money, but also of time and knowledge.
 Do not hoard the things you have.
 Share them so that others might profit, too.
+Think abundance, not scarcity.

-Over the past few months, I've enjoyed reading the real-life stories of how great men became great.
-But I've also found it enlightening to read about the experiences of the average everyday guy — fellows like you and me.
+Over the past decade, I've enjoyed reading the real-life stories of how great men became great.
+(And great women too!)
+But I've also found it enlightening to read about the experiences of the average everyday person — people like you and me.

 Go forth, my friends, and do great things.